moustakas/desi-photometry/README.md

 #### Targeting (*targetphot*) Catalogs

-In the [DESI/EDR](https://data.desi.lbl.gov/public/edr), the targeting catalogs used for DESI target selection are organized in a variety of files and locations and with a different data model depending on the kind of target observed (e.g., *primary* versus *secondary* targets; see [Meyers et al. 2022](https://desi.lbl.gov/DocDB/cgi-bin/private/ShowDocument?docid=6693)).
+In each DESI data release, the targeting catalogs used for DESI target selection are organized in a variety of files and locations and with a different data model depending on the kind of target observed (e.g., *primary* versus *secondary* targets; see [Meyers et al. 2022](https://desi.lbl.gov/DocDB/cgi-bin/private/ShowDocument?docid=6693)).
 However, for some applications, it is convenient to have a merged targeting catalog for all targets and with a common data model, which is precisely what this VAC provides.

-There are five relevant catalogs, one for each *survey* (**need a documentation link**) in the EDR, as well as a simple stack of all five catalogs.
+There are five relevant catalogs, one for each [survey](https://data.desi.lbl.gov/doc/organization) in the EDR, as well as a simple stack of all five catalogs.

 ```
 targetphot-cmx-edr.fits [4.4MB, N=4,146]